noahehall/theBookOfNoah/0current/aws/exams/goodstuff.md

   - this is more incremental then a pure lift and shift
   - you will need to connect the remaining legacy services with the new cloud services until everything is fully migrated

+### server-based vs serverless architectures

+- cost aside, its all about
+  - where you want to spend your time
+  - level of server/host/application customization/control required to fulfill business needs
+  - technical maturity of team and access to subject matter experts

+#### server based

+- you manage all aspects of scalability, availablility, fault-tolerance, softare maintenance and host configuration
+- use cases/considerations
+  - predictable, consistent workloads with long-running/intensive computations
+  - custom host configurations or software implementations
+  - ability to manage, configure and maintain the underlying software

+#### serverless

+- serverless: opposite of server based
+- use cases/considerations
+  - purpose driven architectures and application flexibility
+  - quick to market

 ## APIs

 ### best practices